acrucetta/pin/README.md

-# Pin
+# pin - tag your most used commands

+Have you ever tried to run a command but forgot where it was in your history?
+Too tired to search?

 Pin allows you to save the most frequently used commands in your command line.

-Assume you use an EXPORT command to set env variables often in your shell.
-Pin allows you to call "pin list" to show a list of your pinned commands and selecting it to execute it from the list.
+By calling "pin add '<your command'" you can store your most frequently used commands into a simple text file saved in your machine.

+To run them simply call "pin run <command id>" and call the command whenever you need it.

+Don't remember the ID? call "pin ls" to show the list of saved commands.

 ## Usage